fbpx Skip to Content

 A pink, lacy sweater sleeve on steel needles is laid out on a white marble countertop with an antique pincushion and a white teacup filled with chamomile tea.
 Test knitting helps me figure out whether details, like lace patterns in my designs, line up in a way that makes sense for knitters.

-Test knitting is a fixture in the online knitting world.
-It’s is a great way for knitters to try out new patterns before they’re released to the general public, for designers to make sure other knitters can use their patterns well, and for communities of knitters to get to know each other better.
+Test knitting is a fixture in the online knitting community.
+It’s is a great way for knitters to try out new designs before they’re released to the general public, for designers to make sure other knitters can use their patterns well, and for communities of knitters to get to know each other better.

 I’ve been working with test knitters for a few years now.
 In that time, I’ve seen and heard a lot of variations on the standard test knit.

-I’ve taken a while to settle into my own groove, after all, and I know other designers have played with some ideas as they refine their practices.
+I’ve taken a while to settle into my own groove, of course, and I know other designers have played with some ideas as they refine their practices.
 You learn from old tests and implement new techniques to improve the next test.

 But I’ve also seen some test knits go horribly sideways, and I’d like to help keep that from happening.
 A bad test can leave a sour taste in both the knitters’ and designer’s mouths.
 That’s not fun for anybody.